erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 4. Implement Oauth from scratch using only the function signature
 5. Modify Oauth to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)